animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 with the same configuration as before.
 If a new server is added to the cluster, it will acquire identical configuration.

-In a sense, this feature is not much different than if you were to use *Gfsh* to manually create the Regions and Indexes on all the servers in the cluster.
-Except that now, with Spring Data for GemFire, you no longer need to use *Gfsh* to create Regions and Indexes.
+In a sense, this feature is not much different than if you were to use `gfsh` to manually create the Regions and Indexes on all the servers in the cluster.
+Except that now, with Spring Data for GemFire, you no longer need to use `gfsh` to create Regions and Indexes.
 Your Spring Boot application, enabled with the power of Spring Data for GemFire, already contains all the configuration metadata needed to create Regions and Indexes for you.

 When you use the Spring Data Repository abstraction, we know all the Regions (such as those defined by the `@Region` annotated entity classes) and Indexes (such as those defined by the `@Indexed`-annotated entity fields and properties) that your application will need.

 When you use Spring's Cache Abstraction, we also know all the Regions for all the caches identified in the caching annotations needed by your application's service components.

 Essentially, you are already telling us everything we need to know simply by developing your application with the Spring Framework simply by using all of its API and features, whether expressed in annotation metadata, Java, XML or otherwise, and whether for configuration, mapping, or whatever the purpose.

 The point is, you can focus on your application's business logic while using the framework's features and supporting infrastructure (such as